 We’ve outlined exactly how you can build and introduce a new, effective purchasing approval process and avoid these common pain points altogether.

-A purchasing-oriented approval process is the method in which all purchases and related actions are approved.
+A purchasing-oriented approval process is the method in which approval of purchase and all related actions are approved.
 Depending on the size of the organization and how many stakeholders are involved in the approval process, the flow and amount of approvers can differ.
 But regardless of organizational structure, it all starts with a purchase request that goes through a review, generates a purchase order, and ends with paying for a good or service.

 Typically, it will follow a general structure like this: